bagisto/user-guide/src/product-types/simple-product.md

    <ImagePopup src="/images/simple-product/description.png" alt="Description" />

 ### Meta Description
-Below is the list of fields that you need to provide under the meta description to make your product easily searchable on search engines.
+Below is the list of fields that you need to provide under the meta description to make your product searchable on search engines.

 #### Meta Title
 Provide the main title of the product by which your product will be known.

-#### Meta Keyword
+#### Meta Keywords
-The meta keyword for the product needs to be provided to improve its searchability on the search engine for specific keywords.
+The meta keywords for the product need to be provided to improve its searchability on the search engine for specific keywords.

 #### Meta Description
-Enter the description so that products can easily appear in search engine listings.
+Enter the description so that products can appear in search engine listings.

 <ImagePopup src="/images/simple-product/meta-description.png" alt="Meta Description" />